NEST: Neural Estimation by Sequential Testing: Method

 In order to detect the convergence after each trial $i\in[1,\ldots,N]$, we monitor the magnitude of change in the weights of the neural network from the previous trial.
 More specifically, we compute $\nabla L_{\mathrm{BCE}}(X, Y)$ by following the approach of \citet{LiaoEtAl2019} and using an approximation of the \ac{FIM} defined as

-where $\mathbf{J}_{D}$ is the Jacobian of the neural network parameters computed based on the dataset $D$. $\widetilde{\mathbf{F}}_{D}$ is an approximation of the true \ac{FIM} given by $\mathbf{F}_{D} = \mathbf{J}_{D} \mathbf{J}_{D}^{\top}$, which is prohibitively expensive to compute \citep{LiaoEtAl2019}.
+where $\mathbf{J}_{D}$ is the Jacobian of the neural network parameters computed based on the dataset $D$.
+The Fisher Information matrix quantifies the amount of information about the weights of the neural network present in the dataset $D$.
+By monitoring changes in the value of this metric between trials, we can determine how much new information the newly selected samples contribute. $\widetilde{\mathbf{F}}_{D}$ is an approximation of the true \ac{FIM} given by $\mathbf{F}_{D} = \mathbf{J}_{D} \mathbf{J}_{D}^{\top}$, which is prohibitively expensive to compute \citep{LiaoEtAl2019}.
 Equation \ref{eq:approximate_Fisher_information} computes the amount of information that the training data contribute to the neural network parameters.
 We use the cumulative sum of the \textit{Fisher energy} $E(D, K)$ from \cite{LiaoEtAl2019}, which is defined as

 where $K$ represents the number of training epochs in each trial, $e(D, k)$ is the Fisher energy at epoch $k$, and $\text{Tr}(\cdot)$ is the trace operator.

 Over the course of the experiment, the value of $E(D, K)$ stabilizes when the introduction of new training data no longer provides significant new information to the training.
 In order to detect convergence, we monitor a 15-trial windowed moving average of the difference between $E(D, K)$ after trial $i-1$ and after trial $i$.
 If the average value in the window drops below a selected threshold value $E_{\mathrm{thres}}$, then we assume convergence.
 A lower $E_{\mathrm{thres}}$ represents a more strict stability requirement; however, it will be less likely to detect convergence in the presence of noisy trial outcomes.